openlawteam/docs/docs/api-client/README.md

 **Response**

-Returns `string` - the URL of the Google Drive API to redirect to.
+Returns `string` - the URL of the Google Drive API for redirecting.

 Example